ansink-appian/Scania-Kafka-Tools/README.md

 * **Topic:** provide the name of the kafka server topic
 * **Payload:** text value of the payload
 * **Security Protocol:** provide the value of the security protocol to be used with the Kafka Server
-* **SASL Mechanism:** if the security protocol is provided as "SASL_SSL", then this parameter must be provided
+* **SASL Mechanism:** if the security protocol is provided as "SASL_SSL", then this parameter must be provided, use OAUTHBEARER for oauth auth
 * **TrustStore:** if the security protocol is provided as SSL or SASL_SSL, this parameter is an Appian document containing the TrustStore in JKS format
 * **KeyStore:** if the security protocol is provided as SSL, this parameter is an Appian document containing the KeyStore in JKS format
+* **Auto offset Reset Config:** Use earliest or latest to set the offset to be used. (default is latest)

 #### Output Parameters
 * **success:** returns _true_ if smart service completed successfully and _false_ if an exception has occurred